marckohlbrugge/wip-menubar/README.md

 - Notification when you haven't shipped today
 - See time left to keep your streak
 - Launch at login
-- Jump to your product pages
+- Jump to your project pages

 ## Screenshots